nobuti/Transitions/README.md

 ## Getting started

-Firts, this is important, include the script on your html file.
+First, this is important, include the script in your html file.
 Then use it.
 Simple.

 	function complete_cb()